WakiMak/trentent.github.io-forked/_posts/2014-01-30-install-appv-5-0-server-via-silent-install.md

   - AppV
   - scripting
 ---
-I made a script to automate the creation of our AppV 5.0 Management and Publishing servers. Â We are going to install them on the same system. Â To do this, we already have a database so we are just adding new servers to the infrastructure. Â This script also installs all prerequisites if required.
+I made a script to automate the creation of our AppV 5.0 Management and Publishing servers.
+We are going to install them on the same system.
+To do this, we already have a database so we are just adding new servers to the infrastructure.
+This script also installs all prerequisites if required.

 <pre class="lang:batch decode:true ">::================================================================================
 ::